 Functional Programming Patterns in Lua

 Lua is not a functional language, but it treats functions as first-class values.
-That is enough to bring functional ideas into your code: passing behaviour as arguments, composing small functions into larger ones, and processing data through pipelines rather than explicit loops.
+That is enough to bring functional programming patterns into your code: passing behaviour as arguments, composing small functions into larger ones, and processing data through pipelines rather than explicit loops.

 This guide covers functional patterns that work well in idiomatic Lua.
 It assumes you already know how closures and upvalues work — those are the building blocks.
 What this guide adds is the style.